junglok/tem-docs/docs/cryoSPARC.rst

    localhost$> ssh -N -f -L localhost:39500:tem-cs-el7.sdfarm.kr:<CRYOSPARC_BASE_PORT> -o Port=<ssh_port> <userid>@tem-cs-el7.sdfarm.kr

+   ## 39500 port on localhost : assume that the port number 39500 is available on your localhost.
+Otherwise, you can use another port available.
    ## -N : Do not execute a remote command.
 This is useful option for just forwarding ports.
    ## -f : Requests ssh to go to background just before command execution.
    ## -L [bind_address:]port:host:hostport